-The Weather and Weather Forecasting.
+1. The Weather and Weather Forecasting.
 Two hours a week.
-Lecture, M 11.
-Laboratory, W 11-12.50.
-East Roberts 341.
+Lecture, W F 12.
+Plant Science 114.
 Professor Mordoff.
-The principles and methods of practical weather forecasting from weather

 The principles and methods of practical weather forecasting from weather maps and local observations, and the more essential phases of meteorology and climatology and their relations to agriculture, are considered.